 Where to stay in Muar Malaysia?

-I decided to pick a boutique budget hotel near the city centre.
+I decided to pick a boutique budget hotel near the city center.
 Wood Boutique Hotel is an amazing one-star boutique hotel with an 8+ ranking on Agoda.com and Booking.com.
 Rooms are available from RM 110+.

 The beautiful property is built inside an industrial shed and each room is designed to look like a wooden shack in a village.
 The rooms are very well furnished with basic amenities and provided super comfortable accommodation.
 No wonder the customers give an amazing rating to the establishment for novel design and service.